The major danger of being a Periphery Demographic

 - Some groups of adult fans love the clean but dark feel of the show and reject Expanded Universe material with adult content, such as the New Adventures novels and the darker Big Finish stories - a major comment in reviews of Torchwood's first series was that it was at its best doing either good old-fashioned Doctor Who-type stories or absolutely grisly erotic horror stories, but when it combined Doctor Who monsters and tone with a ton of added onscreen sex and swearing it was just embarrassing.
 Fortunately, the showrunners of Torchwood figured this out and made sure that Season 2 onwards mostly stuck to either extreme of the purity scale.

-- The makers of RWBY' were careful to censor out any and all swear words.
-Even though the plot centers around a fifteen-year-old girl attending military school.
+- The makers of RWBY were careful to censor out any and all swear words.
+Even though the plot centers around a fifteen-year-old girl attending military school who regularly slices up monsters like sushi.
 Even though one of her classmates is an ex-terrorist.
 And her older sister Groin Attacks someone offscreen.
 But swear words are just not okay.